nikolasbasler/BPhage/README.md

 mamba env create -f env_cobra.yml
 ```

 - **Note**: The tool MOP-UP (used for taxonomic clustering of the microviruses) relies on a library called `Boost`, which I didn't manage to install properly via conda but instead relied on a pre-installed module.
-If it gives you trouble, see version information in `data/env_mop-up_boost_module.txt` and ask your ID department to install it.
+If it gives you trouble, see version information in `data/env_mop-up_boost_module.txt` and ask your IT department to install it.
 Good luck.
 - Set output directories: The HPC scripts assume two locations for output storage:
     - One location for intermediate storage that can blow up quite a lot while scripts are running and also contains the raw sequencing reads – the main input for this pipeline.
     - The `output/` directory of this repository for the permanent output, which will accumulate about 1.5 TB as you progress through the scripts.
-- To set up the scripts accordingly, please adapt and run the following line:
+- To set up the scripts accordingly, please adapt and run the following line (**WITHOUT SLASH AT THE END!**):
 ```
-intermediate="/absolute/path/to/folder" # WITHOUT SLASH AT THE END!
+intermediate="/absolute/path/to/folder"
 ```
-- Then navigate into the root folder of this repo and run:
+- Then run the following commands in order to change the scripts:
 ```
-repo_location=$(pwd)
-sed -i "s|\$VSC_STAGING\/BPhage|${repo_location}|g" scripts/HPC/*.slrm
-mkdir -p $repo_location/output/slurm_log
+cd BPhage/ # The root location of this repository repo_location=$(pwd) sed -i "s|\$VSC_STAGING\/BPhage|${repo_location}|g" scripts/HPC/*.slrm mkdir -p $repo_location/output/slurm_log